-We gained our experience from treating and managing problematic sexual behaviours in the Probation Service, and this helped us achieve our reputation as excellent and non-judgemental practioners.
-Our focus now, in Safer Lives, is on helping clients to achieve and maintain healthy sexual thoughts and behaviours, whilst remaining free of shame and stigma.
+We gained our experience from treating and managing problematic sexual behaviours in the Probation Service, and this helped us achieve our reputation as excellent and non-judgemental practitioners.
+Since 2014 our focus, as Safer Lives, is on helping clients to achieve and maintain healthy sexual thoughts and behaviours, whilst remaining free of shame and stigma.
+Most of our work is with men who are under investigation for online offences such as accessing indecent images or sexual communications with minors.

 Jenny is a specialist in the treatment of harmful sexual behaviours.
 She worked as a Probation Officer for nine years with a specialism in sexual offences.
 Jenny went on to become the treatment coordinator for the Probation Sex Offender Treatment Programmes across West Yorkshire.
 In 2013 Jenny moved to the Youth Offending Service and was the specialist in working with young people with problematic sexual behaviours.
 She has consistently worked as a trainer and consultant to staff, and other agencies who support these individuals and their families.